Brindaban Government College

 Brindaban Govt.
 College, Habiganj is a public, honors-level degree college in the town of Habiganj, Bangladesh.
 It was established in 1931.

 The college is situated in Habiganj Sadar.
 Having an area of 18 bigha, it is the largest college of in Habiganj.

 History

 To create higher education opportunity in Habiganj region, Brindaban Dash set up the college.
 Local people also came forward to help him.

 Academics

 More than 4,000 students in Higher Secondary School Certificate (HSC), honors and masters levels are currently studying in this college.
 The HSC education is controlled by the Board of Intermediate and Secondary Education, Sylhet.
 Honors and masters subjects are taught according to the guidance of Bangladesh National University.

-The college placed within the top ten colleges in Sylhet Division, and it is The top ranked college in Habiganj district. according to student performance, in four years between 2007 and 2016.
+The college placed within the top ten colleges in Sylhet Division, and it is the top ranked college in Habiganj district according to students performance, in four years between 2007 and 2016.

 Campus

 Having an area of 6.2 acre, the college campus is adorned with academic buildings, tree orchards, ponds and other infrastructures.
 There are a number of magnificent buildings in the college.
 These buildings are as old as the college itself.
 A library, Shaheed Minar commemorating the martyrs of language movement in 1952, a mosque, and a gymnasium are also in the campus.